 They’re the quiet backdrop to our environment.
 They never complain.
 They never beg for more water and less sunlight.
 Yet, every day they churn out the oxygen we need to breathe.
 They’re responsible for life in more ways than one, intimately connected to everything on our food change.
+With their long record of existence, their are lessons that we can learn from them.

 Each day a plant runs the course of its life.
 Their quiet determination and tenacious style of creating life could teach us a few things.
 In fact, here are three lessons from plants that would revolutionise our life if we applied them.